 The AIS will only accept applications from Eligible Organisations.

-The Eligible Organisation that submits the application will be the ‘Administering Organisation’ and all other Eligible Organisation(s) listed on the application will be an ‘Other Eligible Organisation(s)’.
+- Eligible Organisation linked with Associate Investigator(s) listed on the application will be an ‘Other Eligible Organisation’.

-To be eligible, the Administering Organisation and Other Eligible Organisation must:
+To be eligible, Organisations, must:

 - Not be an organisation named by the National Redress Scheme for Institutional Child Sexual Abuse (www.nationalredress.gov.au) on its list of “Institutions that have not joined or signified their intent to join the Scheme”.

-- Have an Australian Business Number.
+- Have an Australian Business Number; and

 All items for which grant money is sought must be justified in the application to the AIS’s satisfaction.